OpenTranslationBible/open-bible/en-GB/14.2 Chronicles/md/2-chronicles-20.md

 ## 2 Chronicles 20:13

-All Judah was standing before the Lord, with their infants, their wives, and their children.
+All Judah stood before the Lord, with their infants, their wives, and their children.

 ---